 - Implement a digital bill pay process to better manage payments to suppliers.

 At Porterfield & Company CPA, our mission is improving people’s lives through relationships, sound guidance and leadership; serving as accountants, auditors and advisors.
-We help franchisees, pharmacists and small business owners create long-term value using the principles shared in this post.
+We guide franchisees, pharmacists and small business owners to financial and business success.

 If you are looking for a CPA that can guide you to meet your financial goals, we can help.
 Call us at 844-309-4930 or contact us via our website.